dpkp/kafka-python/docs/apidoc/modules.rst

 other / misc
 ============

-Lightweight data types used throughout the client APIs (and useful when working with the lower-level protocol layer).
+Lightweight data types shared across the clients (and useful when working with the lower-level protocol layer).

 - :class:`~kafka.cluster.ClusterMetadata` - in-memory cache of brokers,